 - Step 1.
-LOC hires John Lenssen and Associates (consultants) to work with LOC and establish an Equity and Inclusion Committee and work with the Equity Lens Subcommittee to develop the Equity Lens Framework. - Step 2.
-Members of the Equity Committee and subcommittee will present the Equity Lens Framework to the Board of Directors for approval. - Step 3.
-Once the Equity Lens Framework is adopted by the Board of Directors, the Equity and Inclusion Committee will oversee the Equity Lens Framework's implementation. - Step 4.
+LOC hired John Lenssen and Associates (consultants) to work with the LOC and establish an Equity and Inclusion Committee and work with the Equity Lens Subcommittee to develop the Equity Lens Framework. - Step 2.
+Members of the Equity Committee and Subcommittee presented the Equity Lens Framework to the Board of Directors for approval on December 4, 2020. - Step 3.
+Once the Equity Lens Framework was adopted by the Board of Directors, the Equity and Inclusion Committee began overseeing the Equity Lens Framework's implementation.
+Note: The Committee is now known as the Diversity, Equity and Inclusion Committee. - Step 4.
 LOC will hire a consultant and invest financial resources to provide training on applying the Equity Lens Framework, help the Framework implementation, and to design the webpage or website and Framework with programs.